RiskScape, a collaboration between NIWA and GNS Science, is a software application for analysing natural hazard consequences.

 In 2019 the Earthquake Commission (EQC) joined NIWA and GNS Science in developing of version 2.0 and plans to adopt RiskScape 2.0 as its future risk modelling tool.

 RiskScape 2.0 is the second generation software of the 1.0 desktop application released in 2017.
-RiskScape 1.0 is no longer supported but the wiki is available on request – please use the contact details below to request a copy.
+RiskScape 1.0 is no longer supported.

 Additional background information: